This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 The suggestions are only based on the competitors selected.

-To choose the competitors for the analysis, click on the Gear icon, and based on your knowledge and experience, select the competitors that you do want to benchmark your content against.
+To choose the competitors for the analysis, click on the Gear icon, and based on your knowledge and experience, select the competitors you want to benchmark your content against.
 Here's a list of a few tips that will help you in this process:

 Crawler